blewater/boxed/README.md

 ## Why?
 Because running asynchronous distributed activities as a cohesive linear workflow is hard.

+## Features
+* Simple linear metaphor to define your _distributed_ tasks *sequentially*.

+* Live, cross-task declarative messaging, and configuration updates.

+* Monitor your remote tasks' progress centrally.

+* Because hiccups happen, resume your workflow activities where you left off.

+* _where the rubber hit the road_, tech borne-out from demanding network deployment conditions.

 ## Use Cases
 * Distributed Docker, K8s deployments.